 Content reuse

-A CCMS lets teams reuse structural components and content assets to build new, unique pages quickly.
-Teams don’t have to waste time rebuilding common elements, so they can focus more time and energy on creating new, engaging content.
+A component CMS lets teams reuse structural components and content assets to build new, unique pages quickly.
+Teams don’t have to waste time rebuilding common elements, so they can focus more on creating new, engaging content.
+Reuse also makes it easier to run consistent A/B tests across your entire site.

 Reduced maintenance cost

-Teams no longer need to copy and paste information between multiple systems or different pages, allowing teams to cut down on maintenance costs.
-CCMS helps keep content well organized and easy to find, rather than becoming unusable or forgotten in a separate system.
+Teams no longer need to copy and paste information between multiple systems or different pages, allowing them to cut down on maintenance costs.
+A component CMS helps keep content well organized and easy to find, rather than becoming unusable or forgotten in a separate system.

 Multichannel publishing

-The highly structured way a CCMS handles content data makes it easier to adapt content to the different formats needed for different channels.
-Many CCMSs have a headless architecture, which means that backend data is structured independently of frontend design, so the same content can be displayed in different ways across different frontend channels (the “heads”).
+The highly structured way a component CMS handles content data makes it easier to adapt content to the different formats needed for different channels.
+Many component CMS platforms adopt a headless architecture, which means that backend data is structured independently of frontend design.
+The same content can therefore be displayed in different ways across different frontend channels (“heads”).

 Traceability

-With a CCMS, it’s easier to know where content is coming from and what must be done to update it.
-Using a core set of components, managed in a central location, helps teams better track the data sources, change history, and channel locations of each piece of content.
+With a component CMS, it’s easier to know where content is coming from and what must be done to update it.
+Using a core set of components, managed in a central location, helps teams better track the data sources, change history and channel locations of each piece of content.

 Scalability

-A CCMS can boost teams' productivity and allow them to expand their content strategy by making it easy to reuse elements across channels and push out global updates all at once.
-The granular control of a components-based approach also lets teams efficiently meet the unique needs of different channels, allowing them to quickly scale the brand experience into new markets, locales, and touchpoints.
+A component CMS can boost teams' productivity and allow them to expand their content strategy by making it easy to reuse elements across channels and push out global updates all at once.
+The granular control of a component‑based approach lets teams efficiently meet the unique needs of different channels, enabling them to quickly scale the brand experience into new markets, locales and touchpoints.

 #How Hygraph enables component management

-Hygraph is a CCMS with a headless architecture that empowers organizations to easily create, manage, and deliver complex content at scale.
-It provides very flexible content modeling to build high-performing, content-driven applications with any frontend technology.
+Hygraph is a component CMS with a headless architecture that empowers organizations to easily create, manage and deliver complex content at scale.
+It provides very flexible content modeling to build high‑performing, content‑driven applications with any frontend technology.

-Hygraph lets both developers and content creators work autonomously and take full advantage of a component-based approach.
-With an API-first design for efficient development and a user-friendly interface, Hygraph Studio, for non-technical users.
-This easy-to-use system has allowed Komax to add new elements to the website at 3 times their previous speed and helped them raise their Site Performance score from 74 to 99.
+Hygraph lets both developers and content creators work autonomously and take full advantage of a component‑based approach.
+With an API‑first design for efficient development and a user‑friendly interface—Hygraph Studio—non‑technical users can assemble pages quickly.
+This easy‑to‑use system has allowed Komax to add new elements to their website at three times their previous speed and helped them raise their Site Performance score from 74 to 99.
 Developers can now integrate new requirements into the website quickly.
-Content editors have a series of components to use including banners, buttons, quote boxes, and download cards that allow them to quickly spin up new pages without developer help.
+Content editors have a series of components to use, including banners, buttons, quote boxes and download cards that allow them to spin up new pages without developer help.